 Favorite authors include but are not limited to: David Weber, Cole and Bunch, Lois McMaster Bujold, Margaret Maron, Michael Gilbert, and the other Michael Gilbert, B. J. Oliphant(aka Sheri Tepper), Rex Stout, Georgette Heyer(the regencies and a few of the mysteries), Jane Austen, Ursula K. LeGuin and P. G. Wodehouse.
 Charlaine Harris.
 CJ Cherryh.
 John Ringo.
 Eric Flint.
 Laurie King.
 Diana Wynne Jones.
 Diane Duane.
 Of course, John leCarre.
 Sara Woods, Ngaio Marsh.
 Jim Butcher.

 Most of the stories below are part of my major story arc, The World in Play.
-The format is: Name of the Story Arc: Chapter Number: Title of Chapter.
-Continuity/understanding will be enhanced by reading the stories in the proper order.
+The format is: Name of the Story Arc: Number: Title.
+Continuity/understanding will be enhanced by reading the stories in the proper numerical order.